ztellman/lein-jammin/README.md

 ![](docs/logjammin.gif)

-This is a plugin which will print a formatted thread dump if your program is stuck in one place for too long.
+This is a plugin which modify an existing task, such that it will print a formatted thread dump if your program is stuck in one place for too long.
 This is especially useful in CI environments where you are not able to run `jstack` directly on the process.

 ```
-lein jammin 15 test
+lein jammin <seconds> test
 ```

-If none of the threads in your tests are active for 15 seconds, then it will print out a series of stack traces like this, with the historically most active thread first:
+If none of the threads in your tests are active for the specified duration, then it will print out a series of stack traces like this, with the historically most active thread first:

 ```
  == Things seem to be stuck. ==